emard/ulx3s/doc/MANUAL.md

 image to FPGA SPI config FLASH.

-User bitstream should be uploaded to byte address 0x200000 of SPI config FLASH.
+User bitstream should be uploaded to byte address 0x200000 of SPI config FLASH at 12/25/45F (I'm not sure for 85F).
 Bootloader in multiboot mode resides in multiple copies on SPI config FLASH chip. "primary" bootloader image is at byte address 0 of SPI config FLASH, "golden" bootloader image is at 0x140000 address on 45F chip but its location varies on various sizes of FPGA 12/25/45/85F.
-At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (like some primitive CPU assemlby) that setups and controls multiboot function.
-Try not to overwrite any of boot realted areas with something else otherwise US1 or JTAG recovery will be required.
+At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (detailed meaning and format not yet known, it's like some primitive CPU assemlby) that setups and controls multiboot function.
+Try not to overwrite any of boot related areas with something else otherwise US1 or JTAG recovery will be required.

 # Programming over JTAG header